Service Level Agreements (SLAs) Explained

 - Exclusions: planned maintenance, third-party outages, customer-caused issues.

 Measurement should be auditable.
-If both parties cannot reproduce the number, it becomes a debate instead of a tool.
+If both parties cannot reproduce the number, the SLA becomes a debate instead of a tool.

-Some SLAs include service credits (for example, a partial fee reduction) when targets are missed.
-Credits are not “punishment.”
-They are a way to align incentives and create a practical remedy.
+Some SLAs include service credits—partial fee reductions when targets are missed.
+Credits are not punishment; they are a practical remedy that aligns incentives.

 Common mistakes

-- Measuring speed without quality: fast closure can hide recurring issues.
+- Measuring speed without quality: fast closure hides recurring issues.

 - Unclear scope: too many issues are labeled “out of scope.”